At a glance

 The sputum culture, Gram stain(s), and susceptibility testing all contribute to a report that informs the doctor which pathogen(s) are present and what antibiotic therapy is likely to inhibit their growth.

-The infection may be caused by a pathogen that cannot be grown and identified with a routine bacterial sputum culture, so that other tests, such as an AFB smear and culture, fungal culture, or viral culture, may be ordered in addition to or instead of a routine culture.
+The infection may be caused by a pathogen that cannot be grown and identified with a routine bacterial sputum culture, so that other tests, such as an AFB smear and culture, fungal culture, or culture, may be ordered in addition to or instead of a routine culture.

 How is the sample collected for testing?